 Computers have often been used to generate the statistical relationships necessary to come up with forecast indexes, MOS, and other tools, by directly programming the empirical relationships uncovered via analysis of several dozen or a few hundred cases.
 As weather forecasting matured, computer scientists were independently developing a set of techniques known as “machine learning” (ML), which is a subset of the broader field of artificial intelligence.
 Rather that requiring a computer be directly programmed with a checklist or a set of rules-of-thumb, ML algorithms “learn” and evolve over time, by iterating through vast amounts of data thousands, millions, or hundreds of millions of times, often identifying patterns that elude the traditional methods outlined above (Kohavi and Provost 1998).
 In other words, physical understanding guides the collection of data used in the ML context, but ML is often capable of identifying patterns and relationships that would not have been readibly identifiable solely via physical principles.

 ML tasks can be either “supervised” or “unsupervised”; in the former, the dependent attribute, or label, is provided as part of the dataset fed to the algorithm, while in the latter, the label is not specified as part of the dataset (Kohavi and Provost 1998).
 When the ML algorithm is explicitly told what it is supposed to predict, the learning is supervised.
-When the ML algorithm is allowed to cluster cases drawn from the data into whatever categories it feels naturally arise from the data, the learning is unsupervised.
+When the ML algorithm is allowed to cluster cases drawn from the data into whatever categories naturally arise from the data, the learning is unsupervised.
 ML algorithms themselves can be categorized into many different types, including support vector machines (Cortes and Vapnik 1995), artificial neural networks (Rojas 1996, MacKay 2005), and classification and regression trees (CART, Breiman et al. 1984, Quinlan 1986).

 Quinlan (1986) noted that “expert systems” are in high demand for completing complex tasks in modern society.
 In what he terms the “interview approach”, which humankind has used for nearly all of history, “domain specialists” and “knowledge engineers” work together to develop explicit rules outlining and defining the knowledge available about the operation of a particular expert system; such a method may result in “a few rules per man day”.
-By contrast, computers, and thus, ML techniques, enable

-to rapidly elucidate the thousands of rules often required to develop new expert systems.
+By contrast, computers, and thus, ML techniques, enable the rapid elucidation of the thousands of rules often required to develop new expert systems.
 Weather forecasting certainly qualifies as an expert system and a complex task, one that requires thousands of rules (or more) to complete.
 In fact, one of Quinlan’s (1986) examples of a classification task is categorizing the type of weather occurring on a certain day of the week.
 Similarly, Brieman et al. (1984), who first came up with the CART acronym for classification and regression trees, used the prediction of ozone risk days in the Los Angeles basin as an example system from which CARTs could be useful.
 Although neither of these authors are atmospheric scientists, they recognized early on that meteorology is an extremely complex and data-dense field where ML has the potential to provide both additional skill in the forecasting process and physical insight into the relationships between meteorological data and weather outcomes.

 More recently, ML techniques have been applied to a broad range of meteorological problems, including but not limited to convective initiation (Mecikalski et al. 2015), daily solar energy production (Martin et al. 2016), extreme rainfall (Nayak and Ghosh 2013), storm-scale ensemble probabilistic QPF (Gagne et al. 2014), mesoscale convective system initiation (Ahijevych 2016), aircraft turbulence (Williams 2014), and tornado development from mesocyclones (Trafalis et al. 2014).